 The National Institutes of Health awards a grant in the amount of $1,793,879 to TherapyX Inc.

-Buffalo, NY-March 14, 2017 TherapyX is pleased to announce a new SBIR Phase II award to continue development of NGoXIM, a completely novel prophylactic vaccine against genital tract infections including Gonorrhea.
+Buffalo, NY-March 14, 2017 TherapyX is pleased to announce a new SBIR Phase II award to continue development of NGoXIMTM, a completely novel prophylactic vaccine against genital tract infections including Gonorrhea.
 The award entitled “Experimental Gonococcal Vaccine” will fund preclinical studies and manufacturing scale-up of the company’s current vaccine formulation.
-NGoXIM is a prophylactic vaccine product aimed at preventing infections, and is in addition to and separate from the company’s GneX12 product, aimed at therapeutic intervention.
+NGoXIMTM is a prophylactic vaccine product aimed at preventing infections, and is in addition to and separate from the company’s GneX12TM product, aimed at therapeutic intervention.
 The NIH SBIR award, from the Institute of Allergy and Infectious Disease to Dr. Yingru Liu Ph.D., aims at optimization, scale-up, pharmacology and toxicology studies in preparation for an exploratory meeting with the United States Food and Drug Administration (FDA).

-“We are delighted with this new award” said Dr. Dominick L. Auci, Vice President for Research and Development. “and excited about continuing development of NGoXIM.
-We have already established that NGoXIM induces durable Th1-driven adaptive immune responses that protect against genital tract infection.
+“We are delighted with this new award” said Dr. Dominick L. Auci, Vice President for Research and Development. “and excited about continuing development of NGoXIMTM.
+We have already established that NGoXIMTM induces durable Th1-driven adaptive immune responses that protect against genital tract infection.
 This new award will allow us to optimize schedule, explore alternate routes and elucidate the basis of protective immunity, something that has never been observed before.
 Importantly, we will now be able to continue development work and seek guidance from the FDA regarding specific work that will enable first-in-man phase I clinical studies, which we hope to initiate in the not-too-distant future.”